 14. Faux Hawk Pompadour

 If you’re a fan of volume and vintage-inspired style, the faux hawk pompadour blends classic charm with modern boldness.
 This version features a prominent quiff through the front that gradually narrows toward the crown, maintaining the faux hawk’s edge while borrowing elegance from the pompadour.
-It’s ideal for men who enjoy polished sophistication with an urban twist.

 Achieve this style by blow-drying the front section upward and back using a round brush, then setting it with a high-hold pomade for a smooth finish.
 The result suits square and diamond-shaped faces, highlighting strong cheekbones and jawlines.
-Regular conditioning keeps the volume healthy, while weekly styling refreshes maintain shape.

 15. Faux Hawk with Dreadlocks

 The faux hawk with dreadlocks combines cultural depth with fierce individuality.
 This version channels energy and creativity, showcasing long or medium dreads styled upward along the crown while keeping the sides faded or neatly trimmed.
-It’s expressive, modern, and full of personality — perfect for men who view their hair as part of their identity.

 Styling dreadlocks into a faux hawk involves sectioning and tying them upward using elastic bands or clips for definition.
 It works beautifully on oval or heart-shaped faces, where the vertical height balances proportions.
-Maintenance requires regular moisturizing and re-twisting to preserve neatness and texture.

 16. Faux Hawk with Highlights